SuriyaaMM/synapse-works/README.md

 ### Use with Caution
 - Dimension checking is limited, So it might not succeed when dimensions aren't right (Check logs of worker.py)
-- Deleting a layer is not yet implemented, so you'll have to create a new one :(

 ### Gallery
 [Visit Gallery](./gallery/README.md)